These are the most recent phone user reviews posted by tgc1980:

 I don't wanna bore you with a long prelude, so here goes.
-Cons: Hard to find good cases.
-Camera is the same as the 6 Plus.
+Cons: Camera is the same as the 6 Plus.
 I mean: it's still good, but I expected more.
-Pros: Battery life is unlike any iPhone I've used before this and I've used every iPhone from the 3GS up (minus the iPhone SE).
+Pros: Battery life is good.
+The original 6 Plus seemed to have a better battery, but I can't complain.
+I've used every iPhone from the 3GS up (minus the iPhone SE).
 Good reception.
 Can use to slap people with it.
 (I wouldn't, but it's possible).
-While no phone is perfect, this is darn close.
+Downloads item quickly.
+While no phone is perfect, this ...

 Hasn't lost a beat.

 I've used too many phones.
 I'll review em all when I can.
 Anyway, I'm back to using a Galaxy Note 2 and love it.
 I sold it to get the s5.
 After I got that stolen, I used an iPhone 4 for a bit.
 Got sick of iCrap, so I traded it got a Note 2 (why they traded for that, I don't know.
 But it worked in my favor).
 Cons: No "eye scroll" mode.
 Unless I'm absolutely doing it ...

 The Carrier stops it from getting top rating.

 It's an amazing phone, I'm just not too keen on Sprint's sparadic 4G LTE coverage here in Phoenix.
 Pros: Battery life (3200 MAH).
 16 MP camera.
 Speedy as all get out.
 32GB user memory (before bloatware) Cons: The carrier.
 Since I also have a VZW line, I might pay outright for a Note 3 soon (if I can't wait on a 4).
 Samsung is defintely the iPhone slayer.
 God bless.